What Is 6 Tbsp Equal To

 For liquid ingredients, tablespoons can also be converted to fluid ounces (fl oz).
 1 tablespoon equals 0.5 fluid ounces, so:

-6 tbsp = 3 fl oz And it works..
+6 tbsp = 3 fl oz And that's really what it comes down to..

 This conversion is particularly handy when working with beverages, sauces, or dressings.
 If a recipe specifies 3 fl oz of lemon juice, you can measure 6 tablespoons without needing a separate liquid measuring cup.